cproctor/bba/content/modules/lasercutter.md

 - Press print in the app.
 - Push the print button on the GlowForge.

-## Full-Spectrum Laser
+## Full-Spectrum Laser Usage
 The FS laser has a driver and design software called [RetinaEngrave](https://fslaser.com/RetinaEngrave).
 The design software is only for Windows, but drivers are provided for Windows or Mac.
-Some lab computers have RetinaEngrave installed.
+Some lab computers have RetinaEngrave installed; you should also be able to install it on your own machine.

 ### Setup
 - Currently, we can only connect to the FS laser using Ethernet.
 Plug an ethernet cable into your computer and the laser (the port is on the right side.)